What is fasting blood glucose level.

 Even if you're a diabetic, your acceptable blood glucose level must be less than 120 mg/dl.

 This does not mean that you've to stop fighting.
-Always keep in mind the golden rule of diabetes: “try to achieve normal fasting blood glucose levels” or “your acceptable blood glucose level”.
+Always keep in mind the golden rule of diabetes: “try to achieve normal fasting blood sugar levels” or “your acceptable blood glucose level”.

 Always work hard on it and never surrender.
 Your primary focus must be on choosing your own natural ways to fight.